 In the United States alone, there are over 30 million small businesses that generate trillions of dollars in revenues combined.
 So for small business lead generation companies, there’s an almost never-ending stream of opportunities to make commissions off of.

 Entrepreneurs like Anthony Sarandrea generate ~$100,000/day from their local lead generation business.
 Interested in starting your own lead generation business?
-With this article, we’ll make sure you know everything there is to know about setting up lead generation businesses.
+We’ll make sure you know everything there is to know about setting up lead generation businesses with this article.

 What is a Lead Generation Business?

-In Business to Business lead generation, clients pay for every lead generated given these leads meet specific criteria.
-You need not wait for your leads to make a purchase, to be paid for that lead.
+In the B2B lead generation business, clients pay for each lead generated if they meet the criteria given by them.
+You don’t have to wait for your leads to make a purchase before you get paid.
 In other referral models, like affiliate sales, you need your lead to purchase before you can get paid.

 So how do you go about building a lead generation business?
 Let’s explore that next.

 Learning how to start a lead generation business isn’t very straightforward.
 To build a successful lead generation company, you must consider several factors.

 - How do you actually generate these leads?

 - How do you ensure these leads are likely to buy from your client?